usnistgov/FederalProfile-8259A/_8259-Catalog/event.md

 - Ability to report on its cybersecurity state.
 - the ability to provide the appropriate audit information to the information system or organization to report on the state of the IOT device security.
 - Ability to run an internal audit (automated or otherwise) to provide the information requested for an external process to audit the device.

-- Ability to coordinate with other organizational entities that may be participating in the auditing process.
-It could possibly need to be able to reveal the results of its own event captures to an external auditing process by another device.
+   - Abiilty to coordinate with other entities in the information system during the auditing process.
+The device may need to be able to reveal the results of its own event captures to an external auditing process by another device.
 - Ability to provide the appropriate audit information to an (potentially automated) audit reduction process, where its auditing information can be checked to allow for review, analysis, and reporting.
   - If the IOT device cannot support an audit reduction process itself, the IOT device must be able to provide this information to an external process in a way that provides all possible requested information.